The Man from U.N.C.L.E. (film): Plot

 In 1963, CIA Agent Napoleon Solo extracts Gaby Teller, daughter of nuclear scientist Dr. Udo Teller, from East Berlin.
 She does not know him, as she was left to be raised by a mechanic almost two decades ago.
 Solo and KGB Agent Illya Kuryakin are ordered to team up and stop Alexander and Victoria Vinciguerra, Nazi sympathizers, from using Udo Teller to build their own private nuclear weapon.

 Unbeknownst to Solo, Kuryakin has been fully briefed on him.
-The former WWII soldier became a skilled high-profile thief, who was recruited by the CIA rather than face jail time.
+Solo, a former WWII soldier, became a skilled high-profile thief, who was recruited by the CIA rather than face jail time.
 The KGB operative is told to not let Gaby escape, and to kill Solo if necessary.

 The men travel to Rome with Gaby, whose uncle Rudi works for the Vinciguerras.
 Kuryakin and Gaby pose as an engaged couple so that Kuryakin can access the Vinciguerras.
 Ordinary muggers take Kuryakin's father's watch, but he does not fight them in order to maintain his cover.
 Solo and Kuryakin break into a Vinciguerra shipping yard and find traces of uranium.
 While escaping by water, Kuryakin nearly drowns, but Solo saves him.

 The following day, Gaby meets with Rudi and Alexander and betrays Kuryakin and Solo to them.
 Rudi tortures Solo, but Kuryakin rescues him and tortures Rudi.
 Rudi reveals the weapon is hidden in an island fortress where Gaby has been reunited with her father.
 Teller completes the weapon, and Victoria kills him.

 Solo and Kuryakin are approached by Alexander Waverly, a MI6 officer who reveals Gaby is his undercover officer.
 They infiltrate the Vinciguerras' compound.
 Solo finds Kuryakin's stolen watch on a guard.
 Alexander Vinciguerra attempts to escape with the warhead, but is intercepted and killed.

 Solo retrieves the disc with Teller's research but realizes Alexander's warhead was a decoy—Victoria has left with the real warhead.
 He then distracts Victoria via radio while Waverly launches a homing missile, destroying the nuclear weapon and killing Victoria.

 Kuryakin confronts Solo in his hotel room, and Solo returns the stolen watch.
 Kuryakin admits his assignment was to kill him and take the disc for his government.
 Solo replies that he knew this, and had the same orders.
 They instead burn the contents of the disc, to give neither side the upper hand in the arms race.

 Reuniting with Gaby and Waverly, the trio have been reassigned to Waverly's international organization.
 Waverly gives them a new mission under a new codename: U.N.C.L.E.